pypa/cibuildwheel/README.md

       env:
        - PATH=/c/Python36:/c/Python36/Scripts:$PATH
   ```

+  Note that building Windows Python 2.7 wheels on Travis is unsupported.

   Then setup a deployment method by following the [Travis CI deployment docs](https://docs.travis-ci.com/user/deployment/), or see [Delivering to PyPI](#delivering-to-pypi) below.